 We take our worship seriously, yet we are not precious about it.
 In the flow of worship, the ancient mingles with the contemporary, the formal with the informal.
 We gather to worship God but never forget that we encounter Christ in each other.
 It is the worship of the whole church and so the congregation actively participates in many different ways.
 We especially value music, song and psalmody, drawing on a rich variety of music and hymns and songs.
 Most of these come from Church Hymnary 4.

-When we worship together, we have a good mix of ages, a balanced ratio of men and women and many who have come from very different traditions.
+When we worship together, we have a reasonably good mix of ages, a balanced ratio of men and women and many who have come from very different traditions.
 We value our diversity and see it as a strength.
+We have many gifted lay people and some of them preach from time to time.

 We see ourselves like a family in many ways, a small clan-sized group, so we hold one service that all can attend on Sunday mornings.
-We also have our “St C’s@7”.
-Before the pandemic this happened monthly and we are slowly rebuilding the frequency.
-It takes a variety of forms – from Taize worship to a prayer walk, from worship in our garden to reflecting on works of art, from a beautiful evensong to contemplative prayer.
+Before the pandemic we also had a monthly evening service (“St C’s@6”) and we are slowly rebuilding its frequency.
+It has taken a variety of forms – from Taize worship to a prayer walk, from worship in our garden to reflecting on works of art, from a beautiful evensong to contemplative prayer.
 We follow it with refreshments of one kind or another.

 Every Thursday we have short, informal communion service, followed by lunch together in a local pub.